A collection of AI and Chrome experiments inspired by Morse code on Android Gboard.

 A MESSAGE FROM TANIA TO ALL HACKERS

 I’m even more excited about what people will build.
-From small, fun games and new teaching tools, to fully fledged communication apps based on the ML-driven WaveNet starter code.
-I’d also love to see your hardware hacks for switches.
-I’ve already asked my husband Ken to post one of his own as well!
-Whatever you build — big or small — we’d love for you to submit it here.
-You never know — even small hacks you come up with could open the world for newcomers to Morse code.
+From small games and hardware hacks to fully fledged communication apps and teaching tools.
+Whatever you build we’d love for you to submit it here.
+You never know — even small hacks you come up with could open the world for newcomers to Morse code.”

 Taking Tania’s message to heart, game designers, coders and kids came together for a hackathon at the Adaptive Design Association.
 Using Hello Morse, the participants prototyped games that made Morse code fun to learn.
 Read more here...

 After the event, participants submitted their projects to this site.
 The experiments below include their games as well as other open-source examples that will help you get started with your own Morse-based apps.
 We hope these resources will inspire you to get involved with the community, and make your own accessibility projects, and share them here.

 Alphabets Got Talent

 Switch Access can be helpful for people with dexterity impairments that prevent them from interacting directly with computer screens.
 There are various switch products options (more information here), as well as a DIY switch kit for those who wish to experiment.

 Visit Tania’s site to learn more about how she came to use Morse and eventually develop the Tandem Master device together with her husband Ken.

 The Adaptive Design Association is an organization near Google’s NYC office that builds custom adaptations for children with disabilities.
 Their mission and history with Morse code sparked the Hello Morse hackathon shown above.